shdalgo/CORAL-Siblings/README.md

 # CORAL-Siblings

-This repository contains code and analysis related to a metagenomic study investigating the association between siblings, infant microbiome composition, and protection from allergic sensitization.
+This repository contains code and analysis related to a metagenomic study investigating the association between siblings, infant microbiome composition, and protection from allergic sensitization within the CORAL cohort of infants.
 Sequencing files are available under BioProject ID PRJNA1274946 and subject metadata is available at FigShare (DOI 10.6084/m9.figshare.24922716).

 #
 # KEGG Pathway ML Evaluation